Last Updated: 10/23/19

-A family-owned campervan hire in Auckland, New Zealand, Chilli Rental focuses in providing limited yet well-sourced 2 to 3 berth campervans, and caters the economy to mid-ranged budget.
+A family-owned campervan hire in Auckland, New Zealand, Chilli Rental focuses on providing limited yet well-sourced 2 to 3 berth campervans, and caters the economy to mid-range budget.

 About Chilli Rentals

 This small family business is fairly knowledgeable in terms of vehicle sourcing and supplying, with more than three decades of service and so a relatively recent move into campervan hire should hold them in good stead.
 From campervan essentials to safety features, they’re quite awesome although their campervans are only good for couples and small groups.
 One great point with the company is the strategic location of their one and only branch, which is situated near the airport.
 They can even give you a shuttle service, if you want.
 And as you explore the picturesque NZ roads, it's highly advisable to familiarize yourself with the freedom camping rules to make your holiday more efficient and convenient.

 And to compete with the market, their prices are constant all year round.
 Hire a campervan even during the pricey peak season, and you still get the same reasonable rate, with the same quality service.
 They also have a strong German link so if you "Sprechen Sie Deutsch" and are looking for budget campervan hire in New Zealand then these guys are right up your alley.